BMB12d3/minimax-h3-prompt-composer/README.md

 - **Copy prompt** copies the active Generation.
 - **Copy all generations** copies the complete multi-Generation sequence.

+V5.14.0 migrates supported older projects forward.
+Existing two-Subject scale references are converted into the equivalent ordered left-to-right Subject list.

 ## Privacy and Security

-H3 Prompt Composer V5.12.4 is designed to run locally.
+H3 Prompt Composer V5.14.0 is designed to run locally.

-The audited V5.12.4 HTML:
+The audited V5.14.0 HTML:

 - contains no external JavaScript or stylesheet dependencies
 - does not use `fetch()`, XMLHttpRequest, WebSockets, EventSource, or `sendBeacon`